Ethics and Assurance Manager - Amman, Jordan

 - Fluent written and oral communication in English.
 Fluency in Arabic is preferred.

 The successful Ethics & Assurance Manager will possess an exemplary professional standard of ethics as well as the willingness and ability to enforce compliance with Mercy Corps’ internal policies and procedures and external regulations.
-S/he will have excellent communication and interpersonal skills to interact effectively with internal and external stakeholders on sensitive and confidential matters.
-S/he will have the ability to navigate difficult circumstances with a calm demeanor, in an analytical and methodical manner.
-S/he will demonstrate the ability to multi-task, meet deadlines and process information in support of changing program activities is necessary.
-S/he will possess a broad understanding of humanitarian and development programs coupled with the ability to analyze financial operational data and clearly present conclusions and recommendations is essential.
+They will have excellent communication and interpersonal skills to interact effectively with internal and external stakeholders on sensitive and confidential matters.
+They will have the ability to navigate difficult circumstances with a calm demeanor, in an analytical and methodical manner.
+They will demonstrate the ability to multi-task, meet deadlines and process information in support of changing program activities is necessary.
+They will possess a broad understanding of humanitarian and development programs coupled with the ability to analyze financial operational data and clearly present conclusions and recommendations is essential.

 Living Conditions / Environmental Conditions